Find a Lender-Approved Local Conveyancer in East Coker

 • Battens Solicitors Limited, Mansion House, 54-58 Princes Street, Yeovil, Somerset, BA20 1EP

-• Dealing with the registration formalities for the change in ownership and the mortgage (where applicable) at the HM Land Registry.
+• Dealing with the registration formalities for the new ownership and the home loan (where appropriate) at the HM Land Registry.

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.